stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 I have seen the dark universe yawning
-  Where the black planets roll without aim&mdash;
+  Where the black planets roll without aim--
 Where they roll in their horror unheeded,
   Without knowledge or lustre or name.
-    &mdash;Nemesis.
+    --Nemesis.

 Cautious investigators will hesitate to challenge the common belief that Robert Blake was killed by lightning, or by some profound nervous shock derived from an electrical discharge.
 It is